Skip to content

 Earncraig Hill — common questions

-Earncraig Hill is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 458m of ascent and takes most walkers 3-5 hours.
+On the OutdoorSCOT scale, Earncraig Hill comes in at 3/5 — moderately challenging.
+Expect roughly 12km and 458m of ascent on the usual route — 3-5 hours for most parties.
 Terrain: Classic Lowther sheep-cropped pasture from valley floor to summit dome, with the Well Path drove road providing a graded line up into the hills.

-Standard parking is at NS894039 near Glasgow.
+Standard parking is at NS894039.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Earncraig Hill are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.